 Regularly maintaining your guitar

-Fret Dressing is a skill that can be taught but if you don’t know what you are doing, you will be far better served taking your guitar to a luthier and having it done properly.
+Fret dressing addresses this type of concern, and while it is a skill that can be taught, if you don’t know what you are doing you will be far better served taking your guitar to a luthier and having it done properly.

 While it’s impossible to provide an answer to how often you should change your guitar strings, as every guitarist is different, there are obvious signs to look out for and many ways you can preserve the life of your strings.
 Most of these are simple enough to do but many guitarists either aren’t aware or simply don’t bother to do them.

 Keep in mind, the quality of your strings, like all components on your acoustic guitar do have the capacity to affect your tone and quality of the music produced so it makes sense to take good care of your strings.
 As always if you have a question or comment, we look forward to hearing from you in the comments section below.